dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.11/overview.md

 ```

 ### Extensible
-Craft.js provides an expressive API which allows you to easily read and manipulate the editor state.
+PageZilla provides an expressive API which allows you to easily read and manipulate the editor state.
 Let's say you would like to implement a copy function for a component:
 ```jsx
 import {useEditor, useNode} from "@pagezilla/core";
 const Container = () => {